johntchampion/web-messages-db/README.md

-# OneTimeChat - Database Config
+# Web Messages - Database Config

 The `setup.sql` file contains all of the instructions to set up the PostgreSQL database.